rngtng/IrDude/README.md

 # IrDude

 Simple android app to turn on/off my HarmonKardon Avr-35 stereo.
 To support other devices, check http://www.remotecentral.com to get your hex codes.

+It makes use of a undocumented Samsung IR API, so this works very likely only with Samsung devices.

 **Serious**, this is very much of a hack and kind of work in progress!! :)